Slovene language: Early history

 From the high Middle Ages up to the dissolution of the Austro-Hungarian Empire in 1918, in the territory of present-day Slovenia, German was the language of the elite, and Slovene was the language of the common people.
-During this period, German had a strong influence on Slovene, and many Germanisms are preserved in contemporary colloquial Slovene.
+During this period, German had a strong influence on Slovene; many Germanisms are preserved in contemporary colloquial Slovene.
 Many Slovene scientists before the 1920s also wrote in foreign languages, mostly German, which was the lingua franca of science throughout Central Europe at the time.

 Recent history

 During the rise of Romantic nationalism in the 19th century, the cultural movements of Illyrism and Pan-Slavism brought words from Serbo-Croatian, specifically Croatian dialects, and Czech into standard Slovene, mostly to replace words previously borrowed from German.
 Most of these innovations have remained, although some were dropped in later development.
-In the second half of the 19th century, many nationalist authors made an abundant use of Serbo-Croatian words: among them were Fran Levstik and Josip Jurčič, who wrote the first novel in Slovene in 1866.
-This tendency was reversed in the Fin de siècle period by the first generation of modernist Slovene authors (most notably the writer Ivan Cankar), who resorted to a more "pure" and simple language without excessive Serbo-Croatian borrowings.
+In the second half of the 19th century, many nationalist authors made an abundant use of Serbo-Croatian vocabulary but adapted it to Slovene orthography: among them were Fran Levstik and Josip Jurčič, who wrote the first novel in Slovene in 1866.
+This tendency was reversed in the Fin de siècle period by the first generation of modernist Slovene authors (most notably the writer Ivan Cankar), who resorted to a more purist and locally derived language without excessive Serbo-Croatian borrowings.

 During the Kingdom of Yugoslavia in the 1920s and 1930s, the influence of Serbo-Croatian increased again.
-This was opposed by the younger generations of Slovene authors and intellectuals; among the most fierce opponents of an excessive Serbo-Croatian influence on Slovene were the intellectuals associated with the leftist journal Sodobnost, as well as some younger Catholic activists and authors.
+This was opposed by the younger generations of Slovene authors and intellectuals; among the fiercest opponents of an excessive Serbo-Croatian influence on Slovene were the intellectuals associated with the leftist journal Sodobnost, as well as some younger Catholic activists and authors.
 After 1945, numerous Serbo-Croatian words that had been used in the previous decades were dropped.
 The result was that a Slovene text from the 1910s is frequently closer to modern Slovene than a text from the 1920s and 1930s.

 Between 1920 and 1941, the official language of the Kingdom of Yugoslavia was defined as "Serbo-Croato-Slovene", which was in practice merely Serbo-Croatian.
-In Slovenia however, Slovene remained in use in education and administration.
+In Slovenia, however, Slovene remained in use in education and administration.
 Many state institutions used only Serbo-Croatian, and a Slovene–Serbo-Croatian bilingualism was applied in many spheres of public life in Slovenia.
-For examples, at the post offices, railways and in administrative offices, Serbo-Croatian was used alongside Slovene.
+For example, at post offices, on railways, and in administrative offices, Serbo-Croatian was used alongside Slovene.
 However, state employees were expected to be able to speak Slovene in Slovenia.